All existing experienced personnel working in offshore oil and gas operations must obtain a CSTP card.

 Step 3 – CSTP card issued

-After processing the application, the CSTP card should be issued within 21 days of receipt of all required material and payment.
+After processing the application, the CSTP card should be issued within 21 days of receiving payment and all required material and payment.